-Please note that a site meeting with relevant Council staff may be requested by the Events team to make sure that the site is suitable and meets your event's needs and requirements.
-The more complex your event, the more likely it is that pre and post event site meetings will be required.
+A site meeting with Council staff may be requested by the Events team to make sure that the site is suitable and meets your event's needs and requirements.

 3.9 EVENT OPERATIONS CENTRE

 Regardless of the size of your event, it is likely that you will need to have set aside an area where your staff and volunteers can meet for debriefs and/or meetings, as well as run the operations of your event.
 This needs to be detailed on your site map.